Sum Of Interior Angles Equation

 Exterior Angles: A Related Concept

-While this article focuses on interior angles, it's important to briefly mention exterior angles.
-An exterior angle is formed by extending one side of a polygon.
+While this article focuses on interior angles, you'll want to briefly mention exterior angles.
+Now, an exterior angle is formed by extending one side of a polygon.
 The sum of the exterior angles of any polygon (regardless of the number of sides) always equals 360°.
 This is a useful supplementary concept to understand alongside interior angles.

 Frequently Asked Questions (FAQ)